Amalfi Coast

 Positano

-The icon — stacked pastel buildings, bougainvillea, the Spiaggia Grande, the best shopping on the coast, the highest concentration of good restaurants.
+The icon — stacked pastel buildings, bougainvillea, Spiaggia Grande, the best shopping on the coast, the highest concentration of good restaurants.
 Also the most crowded and most expensive.
-In July and August, the main beach is packed by 10am and the staircases between the town's levels require navigating around day-trippers from Sorrento and Naples.
-Staying here is magnificent in May and September.
+In July and August, the main beach is packed by 10am and the staircases between levels require navigating around day-trippers from Sorrento and Naples.
+Magnificent in May and September.
 In peak summer, the experience is partly about tolerating what comes with being in the most photographed spot on the coast.
-Booking.com has the widest inventory from clifftop suites to small boutique properties near the waterfront.

 Most refined